IMPRESSIONS: New York Theatre Ballet’s “Rep” with Merce Cunningham, Richard Alston, and Matthew Nash at Danspace

 The Seasons real failing, though, resides in its trite imagining of the seasons.
 Forget hygge, SAD (seasonal affective disorder), and the sweat and clamor of summer in the city.
 Winter is a blizzard of pointy leaps for Joshua Andino-Nieto while summer is a languid pas de deux for Alexis Branagan and Erez Milatin.
 The weather is very predictable indeed.

 Writers (including this one) treasure William Strunk Jr. and E.B.
 White’s The Elements of Style.
 Concise and elegant in its commands, the slender tome encourages the same in constructing prose.
 A stylebook, at first glance, may seem an unlikely inspiration for a dance work.
-Yet, as choreographer Matthew Nash writes in the program notes, the advice compares to that offered to nascent dancers: clarity, courage, and craftsmanship, among others.
+Yet, as choreographer Matthew Nash writes in the program notes, the advice compares to that offered to nascent dancers, such as clarity, courage, and craftsmanship, among others.

 First performed in 1981, the work unfolds like a musical theatre revue.
 A man-about-town (Sean Stewart), a glittering princess (Dawn Gierling Milatin), a glamour puss (Amanda Treiber — my MVP for the evening for her all-around excellence), and a tuxedoed gentleman (Dirk Lumbard) show and tell the seven rules to good writing.

 Lumbard strolls around, reciting these rules to comedic effect.
-The others shuffle their feet in soft-shoe, pose like catalog models, and sweep through lyrical reverses and développés.
+The others shuffle their feet in soft-shoe, pose like catalog models, and sweep through lyrical reversés and développés.
 Their play becomes a literal play-on-words when, for Rule 6: Omit Needless Words, the performers stop and stare at us knowingly.